kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 You can use workload resources to create and manage multiple Pods for you.
 A controller for the resource handles replication and rollout and automatic healing in case of Pod failure.
-For example, if a Node fails, a controller notices that Pods on that Node have stopped working and creates a replacement Pod.
-The scheduler places the replacement Pod onto a healthy Node.
+For example, if a node fails, a controller notices that Pods on that node have stopped working and creates a replacement Pod.
+The scheduler places the replacement Pod onto a healthy node.

 Here are some examples of workload resources that manage one or more Pods: